-If you are seeking a cognitive-behavioral therapy program in Stuart, FL, consider Wellness Counseling and Residential Detox.
+If you are seeking a cognitive-behavioral therapy program in Stuart, FL, consider Wellness Counseling & Residential Detox.
 Our licensed, experienced therapists and caring staff offer support and guidance to clients with substance abuse orders ready for a life without drugs and alcohol.
 Our drug detox program in Florida uses a variety of evidence-based approaches, including CBT, to help you beat addiction.

 What Is Cognitive-Behavioral Therapy?

 Cognitive-behavioral therapy is a branch of psychotherapy used to boost your happiness by getting rid of unhelpful behavior, emotion, and thought patterns.
 Unlike Freudian psychotherapy, CBT focuses directly on distorted thoughts.
 It teaches you to modify destructive behavior by improving your perception of situations and people.
-So, our cognitive-behavior therapy program gives you the skills you need to avoid triggers and relapses.
+So, our cognitive-behavioral therapy program gives you the skills you need to avoid triggers and relapses.

 How Does a Cognitive-Behavioral Therapy Program Counter Negative Thinking?